 The town was so proud of its library, it named the street its on Library Street and commemorated it with a painting across from the library in a small park.

-Its full sprawl is better represented by a painting in the library.
+The full sprawl of this French Renaissance building is better represented by a painting in the library.

-The third of Carnegie's libraries was the Pittsburgh main library, a monumental building endowed from a million dollar grant that also included funds for four branch libraries.
+The third library Carnegie gave to the city of Pittsburgh is its main library, a monumental building endowed from a million dollar grant that also included funds for four branch libraries.
 Carnegie knew that a city couldn't have enough libraries and wished to make them easily accessible to all.

 The main library had huge rooms with high ceilings, providing a most comfortable atmosphere for reading and study.

-The town of Carnegie, five miles south of Pittsburgh through steep hills, earned the seventh US Carnegie Library by changing its town name to Carnegie.
+The town of Carnegie, five miles south of Pittsburgh through steep hills, became the seventh US Carnegie Library after changing its town name to Carnegie.
 It too sits on a high hill.
 Adjoining it is an 787-seat auditorium.
 Carnegie is also known as the birthplace of Mike Ditka, though his family moved to Aliquippa north of Pittsburgh shortly after his birth.

 Over its fireplace was an original Carnegie portrait, not the standard one that was issued to all the libraries in 1935 on the 100th anniversary of his birth.